-- 9.2.39 To comply at all times with Financial and Contract Regulations and codes of practice, guidance or instructions provided by the Director of Finance Monitoring Officer, Treasurer and Head of Contracts and Procurement. - 9.2.40 Prior to the issue of any quotation request or invitation to tender, to prepare with the assistance of Head of Contracts and Procurement a detailed

-- description or technical specification of the required works, goods, services, and/or materials. - 9.2.41 Informing the Head of Contracts and Procurement of the estimated value of the contracts which may be required by the department in the next financial year.
+- 9.3.36 To comply at all times with Financial and Contract Regulations and codes of practice, guidance or instructions provided by the Director of Finance Monitoring Officer, Treasurer and Head of Contracts and Procurement. - 9.3.37 Prior to the issue of any quotation request or invitation to tender, to prepare with the assistance of Head of Contracts and Procurement a detailed description or technical specification of the required works, goods, services, and/or materials. - 9.3.38 Informing the Head of Contracts and Procurement of the nature and estimated value of the contracts which may be required by the department in the next financial year.

-9.3 POWER TO DELEGATE
+9.4 POWER TO DELEGATE

-9.3.1 The Director of Finance may delegate their powers under these Contract Regulations to an authorised officer.
-The Head of Contracts and Procurement will maintain a record of all employees to whom delegated powers have been assigned.
+9.4.1 The Director of Finance may delegate their powers under these Contract Regulations to an authorised officer.

-9.4 PURCHASING PROCEDURES AND THRESHOLDS
+9.5 PURCHASING PROCEDURES AND THRESHOLDS

-- 9.4.1 Where collaborative frameworks or contracts for the supply of goods, services or works exist which comply with 9.2 (Key Controls), these arrangements shall be used in preference to conducting a separate quotation or tender process.
+- 9.5.1 Where collaborative frameworks or contracts for the supply of goods, services or works exist which comply with 9.2 (Key Controls), these arrangements shall be used in preference to conducting a separate quotation or tender process.
 Such arrangements will be identified by the Head of Contracts and Procurement with the agreement of stakeholders.
-Supplier selection shall then be in accordance with the terms of the framework or contract. - 9.4.2 Where collaborative agreements are with single suppliers, the Head of Contracts & Procurement shall take such steps as may be necessary to assure him/herself that the agreement represents best value for money prior to making recommendation on the use of the arrangement. - 9.4.3 Where no suitable collaborative arrangements exist for sourcing goods, works or services, the procedure to be followed shall be determined by reference to the estimated value of the purchase as set out below.
+Supplier selection shall then be in accordance with the terms of the framework or contract. - 9.5.2 Where collaborative agreements are with single suppliers, the Head of Contracts & Procurement shall take such steps as may be necessary to assure him / herself that the agreement represents best value for money prior to making recommendation on the use of the arrangement. - 9.5.3 Where no suitable collaborative arrangements exist for sourcing goods, works or services, the procedure to be followed shall be determined by reference to the estimated value of the purchase as set out below.
 Unless specified otherwise the value of the contract is the estimated whole life cost.